rubiin/rubiin.github.io/README.md

 - **Comments:** set real GitHub repo / category IDs in `src/lib/constants.ts` (`GISCUS_*`) so giscus threads work.
 - **Resume PDF:** replace `public/resume.pdf` (or point `siteConfig.resumePdfUrl` at a hosted PDF).
-- **Contact spam:** add a rate limiter or honeypot in front of `submitContact`, and enable TanStack Start's CSRF middleware if you deploy to a separate origin.
 - **OG image:** replace `public/og.png` (currently a generated placeholder) with a designed 1200×630 asset.

 ## Accessibility & Motion